2024 ElkBros Best Days Season Planner

 But for those after any bull, those two days of Labor Day weekend (if you are willing to put up with the circus) could be two of the best days.
 There has been NO hunting pressure.
 The young guys are still dumb and bulls are super susceptible at this time and could come in silent or screaming their heads off.

-Weekend Warriors: For our resident hunters that can only hunt a weekend or maybe two during the season, we recommend Labor day weekend simply for the days available to hunt bulls that are still very susceptible, and then we really like the weekend of the 16th.
-If you are not going to have time to have to find the critters, so go as late as possible to get some help from the rut and screaming bugles.
+Weekend Warriors: For our resident hunters that can only hunt a weekend or maybe two during the season, we recommend Labor day weekend simply for the days available to hunt bulls that are still very susceptible, and then we really like the weekend of the 13th-15th the most.
+If you are not going to have time to have to find critters, go as late as possible to get some help from the rut and screaming bugles.
 The later the better.

 ELKBROS FIREARM THOUGHTS